 Intel Tiger Lake is the name given to the family of 11th-generation laptop processors from the renowned chipmaker.
 Based on an evolved version of the 10-nanometer process node found in the previous-generation Intel Ice Lake chips, Tiger Lake promises not only a boost in CPU performance but also comes with the company’s new XE graphics.

 We are now seeing more laptops pop up with Tiger Lake chips inside them.
 But they face stiff competition from the latest Ryzen 4000 mobile processors.

 Intel delivered impressive performance with the Ice Lake chips and their Iris Plus integrated GPUs.
-But the Tiger Lake chips come with Intel’s new Xe graphics, which promise a notable upgrade in graphical grunt.
-Here's everything we know about Intel Tiger Lake for laptops, including the CPU's release date, specs and more.
+But with Intel’s new Xe graphics, Tiger Lake chips can deliver a notable upgrade in graphical grunt.
+With that in mind, here's everything we know about Intel Tiger Lake for laptops.

 Intel Tiger Lake release date

 Intel’s Tiger Lake processors are now out in the wild, having been revealed fully on September 2.
 Officially known as the Intel 11th Gen Core processors, the new family of chips come in Core i3, i5, and i7 variants and most have access to Intel’s new Xe integrated graphics, which promise a hike in GPU power over the Intel Iris Plus graphics in the 10th Gen Core chips.

 At the reveal event, Tiger Lake-powered laptops were shown off, such as the Samsung Galaxy Book Flex 5G and the Asus Expertbook 14.
 Some Tiger Lake laptops have already been released, such has the Asus ZenBook Flip S.